GamingViking/FellSealClasses/README.md

 <details>
     <summary>Click to Reveal Known Issues</summary>

+    - The skill "Lasso" does not display the bonus damage that would result to an enemy as a result of the displacement (whether that be extra damage from being pulled into something or drowning.)
+This does not affect the result, only the prediction.
+    - The skill "Finisher - Scorpion" doesn't correctly display the number of debuffs that will be inflicted beyond one.
+This does not affect the result, only the prediction.
     - The skill "Epidemic" does not work if the user has the passive "Smart Casting" equipped.
-I believe this is due to how Smart Casting is coded under the hood, unfortunately.
+This technically makes sense as it's an offensive ability with which you target your own unit, but it would be cool if it worked.
     - Classes specific to story characters still appear in other characters' class wheels.
 They are still inaccessible to everyone else, so it's just a visual thing, but one for which I don't know a good fix.
+    - The passive "Strong Body" does not reduce self-inflicted damage from ratio damage abilities such as "Enraged Blow" or "Cull".
+Not really an issue, but thought I would include it.
     - The Martial Artist class pushes the boundaries of what can be done with modded classes, using certain abilities in ways that they weren't designed to be used.
 This can affect you in two ways:
         1. For normal players: the class' abilities use Beastmaster abilities under the hood.
 If you combine those abilities in game, you may get some weirdness.
 As far as I am aware, this means:
             * Qi charges and pets can be used interchangeably.
 Serenity will also work with Qi charges.